-Kamran Jawaid | This is the unedited original copy of the feature published in DAWN’s ICON with the title “Cinema Without Ideas” on the 21st of May 2017.
-The Dawn copy can be read here and its print copy is attached at the end of the post.
+Kamran Jawaid | The post is the unedited copy of the review published in DAWN ICON on 16th July 2017, which can be read here.
+Jpeg of the print copy is at the end of the post.

 In films, both good and bad, there’s always a scene that sticks with you.
 A scene that quantifies its essence.
 A moment you remember the film by in later conversations.